Donate Sponsor

 Blog: Do cats feel cold?

-The autumn and winter brings with it the promise of fireworks and Bonfire Night.
-Unfortunately, this can be a stressful time for cats as they become distressed at the loud noises and lights.
-Ensuring they feel safe and happy is particularly important.
+Fireworks can be stressful for cats and they’re likely to become distressed at the loud noises and lights.
+Making sure they feel safe and happy is particularly important and there are a few things you can try.

 • Keep them in after dark, providing them with a litter tray, food and water bowls as well as a place to hide